-- 1.3.1 Vintage.
-Teams in the Vintage class may use only original-equipment speedometer and odometer, excluding average speed displays.
+1.3.1 Vintage.
+Teams in the Vintage class may use only the car's original-equipment speedometer and odometer for measuring distance and speed; average speed displays may not be used.
 Teams in the Vintage class may use nonprogrammable mechanical or electronic timing devices (clocks and stopwatches) that do not perform any calculations.
 No calculating device of any kind may be used once the Numbered Route Instructions have been distributed.
-"Calculating device" includes, without limitation: electronic or mechanical calculators, slide rules, circular slide rules, smart phone apps, and computer spread sheets or programs.
-No tables showing time, distance, and speed ("rally tables") may be used, whether printed or electronic. - 1.3.2 Standard.
-Teams in the Standard class may use only original-equipment speedometer and odometer, excluding average speed displays.
-Teams in the Vintage class may use nonprogrammable mechanical or electronic timing devices (clocks and stopwatches) that do not perform any calculations.
-Teams in the Standard class may use non-programmable electronic or mechanical calculators, slide rules (straight or circular) and printed rally tables. - 1.3.3 Open.
-Teams in the Open class are not limited as to equipment or references that may be used during the rally. - 1.4 Series points and awards.
-Points are awarded to the driver and navigator of each team as follows for each place in the Vintage and Standard class at each rally: 1st: 12, 2nd: 10, 3rd: 8, 4th: 7, 5th: 6, 6th: 5, 7th: 4, 8th: 3, 9th: 2, 10th: 1, 11th and below: 0; the Rally Master receives 12 points.
-If more than one person acts as Rally Master on a rally, each receives 12 points.
-If someone acts as Rally Master and is both a driver and navigator during the Series, the Rally Master points will be awarded to the person's best advantage.
-The Awards are presented based on Series totals separately for drivers and navigators in each class.
-Ties are resolved on the basis of most 1st place finishes.
-If that does not resolve the tie, the person with the most second place finishes prevails, continuing until the tie is resolved.
+"Calculating device" is a device that performs a mathematical calculation and includes, without limitation: electronic or mechanical calculators, slide rules, circular slide rules, smart phone apps, GPS or navigational systems, and computer spread sheets or programs.
+No tables showing time, distance, and speed ("rally tables") may be used, whether printed or electronic.

+1.3.2 Standard.
+Teams in the Standard class may use only the car's original-equipment speedometer and odometer for measuring distance and speed; average speed displays may not be used.
+Teams in the Standard class may use nonprogrammable mechanical or electronic timing devices (clocks and stopwatches) that do not perform any calculations.
+Teams in the Standard class may use only non-programmable electronic or mechanical calculators or slide rules (straight or circular) for performing calculations.
+The use of printed rally tables is allowed.
+The use of GPS or navigational systems, smart phone apps or computers is prohibited.

+1.4 Rally teams.
+A rally team consists of no more than two people.
+No one other than the rally team may ride in a rally car without the express permission of the Rally Master.
+In no case may any person other than the rally team assist in navigation, course following, or on-time compliance.

+1.5 Hierarchy of authorities.
+In cases of conflict between them, the hierarchy of the rules governing this event is: applicable state vehicle code; Supplemental Instructions; Numbered Route Instructions; General Instructions.

-2. REFERENCES.
+2. REFERENCES

-- 2.1 Time reference.
+2.1 Time reference.
 Time is expressed in hours, minutes, and seconds, and measured to the nearest second.
 Official time will be available at the departure point beginning at least 30 minutes before the first car departs, so that participants may synchronize their timepieces to official time.
-Perfect arrival times are calculated based on the assigned speeds and distances as measured by the Rally Master. - 2.2 Speed reference.
-Speeds are expressed in miles per hour. - 2.3 Distance reference.
-Distances are expressed in miles and measured to the nearest one-hundredth of a mile.
-Mileages at signs or landmarks were measured at the near edge of the sign or landmark.
-Mileages at turns were measured at the beginning of the turn.
+Perfect arrival times are calculated based on the assigned speeds and distances as measured by the Rally Master.

+2.2 Speed reference.
+Speeds are expressed in miles per hour to the nearest whole mile per hour.

+2.3 Distance reference.
+Distances are expressed in miles to the nearest one-hundredth of a mile.
+Mileages at signs or landmarks are measured at the near edge of the sign or landmark.
+Mileages at turns are measured at the beginning of the turn.
 The first section of the Rally Route is an Odometer Check Section by which participants may compare their odometers to that of the Rally Master.
-Participants may need to adjust their indicated speeds and/or mileages to compensate for any differences between their odometer and the odometer used to measure official distances as printed in the Numbered Route Instructions.
+Participants may need to adjust their indicated speeds and/or mileages to compensate for any differences between their odometer and the odometer used to measure official distances.

-3. RALLY ROUTE FOLLOWING.
+3. RALLY ROUTE FOLLOWING